 Applications for the 2024 Scholarship Program Are Due to PHADA by January 26, 2024.
 NO EXCEPTIONS!

 >> Download the PDF information brochure

 Watch the 2023 Stephen J. Bollinger Memorial Scholarship winner's acceptance speech.

 Stephen J. Bollinger Memorial Scholarship (One scholarship available: $7,000)

-Freedom & Civil Rights Scholarship (One scholarship available: $5,000)
+Civil Rights and Social Justice Scholarship (One scholarship available: $5,000)

-NOTE: To be considered for the Freedom & Civil Rights Scholarship include a personal essay (350–500 words) demonstrating your efforts and achievements in furthering the values of the civil rights movement.
-Explain why the cause is still relevant in communities today and how they relate to your educational goals.
-Include any relevant volunteer experiences and community involvement activities relating to advancing the cause of civil rights.
+To be considered for the Civil Rights and Social Justice scholarship, include an additional personal essay (350–500 words) demonstrating your efforts, and involvement in furthering the values of the civil rights and social justice movements.
+Explain why these causes are relevant today and how they relate to your educational goals.
+Include any relevant volunteer experiences and involvement related to advancing the causes of civil rights and social justice.

-Mutual of America Life Insurance Company has offered significant financial support to PHADA’s scholarship program and has elected to reward one deserving youth with a $5000 scholarship.
+Nan McKay has offered significant financial support to PHADA’s scholarship program and has elected to reward one deserving youth with a $5,000 scholarship.
 PHADA appreciates their commitment to serving the needs of public housing residents and the community.

 The scholarship fund will be administered by the PHADA Scholarship Committee.
 The money will go directly to the school that the recipient will be attending.
 The school will deposit the money into the student's account.
 The money may only be used to pay for tuition, books, and activities directly related to the student's education.
 If the student discontinues his or her education, the unused portion of the scholarship will be returned to PHADA.
 For more information, contact PHADA at: 202-546-5445.